While NC State has a whole cast of female trailblazers reaching back all the way to 1889, women on campus today are still breaking down barriers.

 An alumna of Louisiana State University, Johnson started at NC State in 1993.
 At the time, the number of professional female architects was low.
 “I went from an all-girl high school to an all-male field,” says Johnson.
 “Many times I was the only woman in the room.”

 Long hours and tireless dedication played a role in her success.
 “I think women are particularly dedicated, and I put in the time.” says Johnson.
-“In college, if I was ever asked out, I would say ‘come see me in my studio on Saturday night, because that’s where I’ll be.'”
+“In college, when asked out, I would say ‘come see me in my studio on Saturday night, because that’s where I’ll be.'”

 Johnson saw the biggest transformation on campus from 2002 to 2012, after North Carolina’s legislature passed the higher education bond.